swetharangan/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: SWETHA R RegisterNumber:212223040221
 */

 ![Screenshot 2024-05-07 103024](https://github.com/swetharangan/D-FLIPDLOP-NEGEDGE/assets/163235949/a474d27e-39f8-4761-9750-69254ea88173)